 Those designed for recurring payments cannot be traced back to your actual credit card or bank account—in the case of a virtual debit card.

 In addition to its added security measures, another brilliant feature of a virtual debit card ( or credit card) is that it gives you total control.
-Instead of depending on your bank, you can select the currency you need, set a spending limit for the card, and select the types of merchants the card will work for.
+Instead of depending on your bank, you can select the currency you need, set a spending limit for the card, and select the merchants the card will work for.
 You can also decide to close or pause the card anytime you wish.

 Best virtual credit card providers

-Perhaps, you like the idea of a digital card and want one to protect your real card details when you purchase online.
+Perhaps you like the idea of a digital card and want one to protect your real card details when you purchase online.
 However, you aren’t sure which to sign up for.

 To help make your selection easy, we have highlighted some of the best virtual credit cards in the United States.
 As a bonus, we added features to make the comparison as easy as pie.